New here? Start with the complete side hustle guide →

 This is the most important step, and it’s the one most people rush through.

-Don’t start with whatever you think looks nice.
-Start with what people are already searching for and buying.
-Go to Etsy, type in broad terms like “printable planner” or “budget tracker,” and study the results.
+The manual approach is to go to Etsy, type in broad terms like “printable planner” or “budget tracker,” and study the results.
 Look at how many sales the top shops have.
 Read the reviews.
 Notice what’s missing.
+It works — but it’s slow, and it’s based on surface-level signals rather than real data.

-The sellers who do well go specific.
-“Planner” returns over a million results.
+Whether you research manually or with a tool, the principle is the same: go specific.
+“Planner” returns over a million results on Etsy.
 “ADHD weekly planner printable” returns far fewer — and the buyers searching for it know exactly what they want and are ready to purchase.

-The key is to pick a niche you can create multiple products for.
+The sellers who do well go narrow.
 One listing won’t build a business.
-But 20–30 listings in a focused niche will start to generate consistent traffic and sales.
+But 20 to 30 listings in a focused niche will start to generate consistent traffic and sales — as long as you picked a niche people are actually buying from.

 Step 2: Create Your Products